apilayer/serpstack/README.md

 Should you ever have technical or account-related questions, feel free to reach out to our world-class Sales & Customer Support team using the following link: [serpstack.com/contact](https://serpstack.com/contact)

 * **JSON, HTML, CSV & XML API**:
-Easy to use and lightning fast in its response, the userstack API is capable of delivering API results in JSON, CSV, XML or even HTML format.
+Easy to use and lightning fast in its response, the serpstack API is capable of delivering API results in JSON, CSV, XML or even HTML format.

 * **Unparalleled Speed**:
-Speed is key when it comes to scraping SERP data in real-time - all API requests sent to userstack are processed in just a few milliseconds.
+Speed is key when it comes to scraping SERP data in real-time - all API requests sent to serpstack are processed in just a few milliseconds.

 * **Full-Page Scraping**:
 A Google SERP consists of a series of elements, including ads, maps, answers, and more — serpstack will deliver any results to your application.